zeolearn/nodejs-text-tutorial/module3.md

 # Events and Streams

-Traditionally, in a web server, to process a data in the form of a file by reading and writing consumes a lot more memory since this processing methods needs to load the file every time it has to read or write that file.
-This is considered as a waste of resources.
-Think of it, in terms of scalbility and Big Data if we are wasting resources, we are going to compromise a lot.
-Node.js asynchornous nature provides two suitable options for us to work with and to provide a flow of data that consumes less resources since Node.js is based on non-blokcing asynchronous model.
+Traditionally, in a web server, to process a data in the form of a file by reading and writing consumes a lot more memory since these processing methods needs to load the file every time it has to read or write that file.
+This is considered a waste of resources.
+Think of it, in terms of scalability and Big Data if we are wasting resources, we are going to compromise a lot.
+Node.js asynchronous nature provides two suitable options for us to work with and to provide a flow of data that consumes fewer resources since Node.js is based on non-blocking asynchronous model.
 They are emitting events and streams.
-In this section, we will be taking a look into both of them.
+In this section, we will be taking a look at both of them.

 ## EventEmitter Class

-EventEmitters are one of the core idea behind the architecure of event driven programming or asynchronous programming in Node.js.
-An EventEmitter is an object and in Node.js any object that emits an event is a instance of EventEmitter class.
+EventEmitters are one of the core ideas behind the architecture of event-driven programming or asynchronous programming in Node.js.
+An EventEmitter is an object and in Node.js any object that emits an event is an instance of EventEmitter class.
 What is an event?
-Every action took by the Node.js program such initialing the web server and closing terminating the program when there is no request left to fulfill are considered as two separate events.
+Every action took by the Node.js program such as initialing the web server and closing terminating the program when there is no request left to fulfill are considered as two separate events.

 To access the EventEmitter class in a Node.js program, you have to require the `events` module from the Node.js API.
 To create the object, we then make an instance of the EventEmitter class by calling its constructor function.